CallumMoss/Gambit-Chess-Engine/README.md

 Gambit is a UCI compliant chess engine which capitalises on human fallibility through speculative play and opponent modelling.

+ Awarded the "Computer Science Prize 2024-25 For Best Final Year Project" at Royal Holloway, University of London.
 ---

 ## **Usage**